STAT540-UBC-2023/project-zinc/Reports&Presentations/Final Written Report.md

 ###### 1.2 Model Fitting

 The number of samples in each category of experiment 1 and 2 were shown in table 1 and 2, respectively.
-Since none of the sample had BMI >30, for experiment 1 (sample 49:77) a simple linear model was used with  ~T2D, while experiment 2 (sample 1:48) was fitted with an interaction model, ~T2D* BMI.
-The [LIMMA](https://bioconductor.org/packages/release/bioc/html/limma.html) package in R was used for linear model fitting to the gene expression data.
+Since none of the sample had BMI >30, for experiment 1 (samples 49-77) a simple linear model was used with ~T2D, while experiment 2 (samples 1-48) was fitted with an interaction model, ~T2D * BMI.
+The [LIMMA](https://bioconductor.org/packages/release/bioc/html/limma.html) package in R was used for linear model fitting.
 An empirical Bayes moderation of the standard errors was performed for each model and for the calculation computing of moderated t-statistics.
 LIMMA was well-suited for the purpose of this analysis due to its robustness to noise and statistical power in detecting subtle differences in microarray experiments.
-Statistical significance was defined as FDR<0.05 by Benjamini-Hochberg Procedure.
+Statistical significance was defined as FDR<0.05 by the Benjamini-Hochberg Procedure.

 Table 1.
-Dataset for Experiment 1 - Samples 1:48
+Dataset for Experiment 1 - Samples 1-48

 | |BMI<30 | BMI>30 |
 |------|-----|---------|
 |   non-T2D |  32  |  0   |
 | T2D  |  8 |  2   |

 Table 2.
-Dataset for Experiment 2 - Samples 49:77
+Dataset for Experiment 2 - Samples 49-77

 ||BMI<30 | BMI>30 |
 |------|-----|---------|